-When you mention the word “Colostomy” to someone the first thing that immediately comes to mind is bags.
+When you mention the word “Colostomy” to someone the first thing that immediately comes to mind is the dreaded ostomy bags.
 As I’ve already mentioned there are dozens, if not hundreds, of different appliances available to Colostomists now.

 Although the first few bags you wear will be monsters as far as size goes you will soon be able to pick and choose to your own requirements, and there are numerous different sizes available for different occasions.